Thecentury/obsidian-functionplot/README.md

 ## 🐞 Bugs and Errors

 If you encounter any errors while using this plugin, please report them to us.
 To do so, click [this link](https://github.com/leonhma/obsidian-functionplot/issues/new?assignees=leonhma&labels=bug&template=BUG_REPORT.yml), fill out the form as best as you can and click `Submit new issue`.
-These issues are publically viewable, so please don't submit any personal information.
+These issues are publicly viewable, so please don't submit any personal information.

 ## 🤝 Contributing